YASSINE-AA/PyValo/README.md

 ```

 ## In-game API Manipulation
 The InGameValorantAPI class sends api calls to the local valorant API.
-Its features are limited for the moment but here's what you can currently do:
+Its features are limited for the moment.

-1. First,  We need to start the game and access the lobby.
+1. First,  you need to start the game and access the lobby.

 2. Initialize the InGameValorantAPI class like this:
 ```python